 The glass is dirty.
 Grease is the enemy of carbonation.
 Ensure your glasses are “beer clean,” and rinse with cold water just before pouring.

 Cloudy or hazy beer is unattractive and offputting to say the least.
 If you wouldn’t want to drink a glass of cloudy beer, why would your customers be any different?
 If you’re experiencing this problem, try this:

 The temperature is not remaining steady.
 Check your refrigeration unit to ensure that your keg isn’t being exposed to alternating warm and cool temperatures.
 Never let your keg get above 45ºF.

 The beer lines are dirty.
-For best results, you should clean your beer lines between every new keg.
-If that’s not possible, aim for no less than once per month.
+For best results, you should clean your beer lines between every new keg, or approximately every 2-3 weeks.
 For more information, check out “The Basics of Beer Line Cleaning.”

 The beer is old.
 Beer doesn’t stay good forever.
 Check the expiration date on the keg and/or institute an inventory management system that helps you keep track of your kegs.